How soon will WiFi6 impact Business WiFi Networks

 The usage of WiFi 6 in your business will surely increase your office productivity.
 It will help the companies drive more value from their present infrastructure.
 The vast transfer rate will allow companies to attain 5G level performance.

 How will WiFi 6 impact your networks, and how soon?

-We all understand that WiFi 6 is providing faster and more reliable connections.
+We all understand that the new WiFi standard is providing faster and more reliable connections.
 The number of critical new features provide WiFi 6 networks and the devices with the ability to handle more traffic and efficiently.
 The vital point to note here is that WiFi 6 isn’t likely to be substantially faster than WiFi 5 when connected to a single laptop.
 However, when more and more devices get added to your WiFi 6 network, the story changes.

 In this scenario, when current routers may get overwhelmed by the requests from many devices, WiFi 6 routers will effectively keep all those devices up to date with the amount of data each device needs.
 It is important to remember that you will only get the full benefits of WiFi 6 if both provider and client devices are certified for WiFi 6.

 WiFi generations rely on hardware and not just on software updates.
 To get this new version of WiFi running, you’ll need to buy new devices.
 The new devices with WiFi 6 will start coming into the market by default.
 It’s not something that you’ll want to run out to the store and buy.

 Should you upgrade your business networks to WiFi 6?